rust-lang/rust/src/doc/rustc-dev-guide/src/stabilization_guide.md

 # Request for stabilization

+**NOTE**: this page is about stabilizing language features.
+For stabilizing *library* features, see [Stabilizing a library feature].

+[Stabilizing a library feature]: ./stability.md#stabilizing-a-library-feature

 Once an unstable feature has been well-tested with no outstanding concern, anyone may push for its stabilization.
 It involves the following steps: